-a.
+- a.
 SELECTION -- Selections used in Duo Interpretation shall be cuttings from a single source from a published printed novel, short story, play, poem or screenplay.
 No contestant may use the same literary work that s/he used in previous competitive years.
 No contestant may enter the same selection in two qualifying events.
 The material may be humorous or dramatic, or combine both tones depending on the selected work.
 Contestants may not combine two or more pieces of literature.
 A piece of literature shall be defined as one piece of writing which was written with the intent to be published as one work.
 Each of the two performers may play one or more characters so long as performance responsibility in the cutting remains as balanced as possible.
-Introductory and/or transitional material may be presented by either or both contestants.
+Introductory and/or transitional material may be presented by either or both contestants. - b.

-b.
 PUBLICATION -- All contestants must use published materials.
-"Published" as used in these rules means materials commercially printed, published, readily available, and nationally distributed.
-Unpublished material used for introductions and transitions of interpretations shall be the original work of either or both of the contestants.
-Transitions and other added material must not change the author's intent.
+"Published" as defined by these rules mean materials for which the coach is able to provide proof of publication using either of the following methods: Originating in print form (book, photocopy of the book, or a manuscript) Originating in digital form (a printed copy of an online transcript) Unpublished material used for introductions and transitions shall be the original work of the contestant.
+Transitions and other added material must not change the author's intent. - c.

-c.
 TIME -- Interpretations shall be no more than ten (10) minutes in performance including introductory and transitional materials.
 There is no minimum time limit.
-Speakers exceeding this time limit by more than 30 seconds shall not be ranked first d.
-PERFORMANCE -- The interpretation is most commonly delivered from memory; however, the contestant may also perform from a manuscript.
-No costumes or props shall be permitted.

-e.
-GUIDELINES FOR RECORDING DUO PERFORMANCES:
+Speakers exceeding this time limit by more than 30 seconds shall not be ranked first - d.
+PERFORMANCE -- The interpretation shall be delivered from memory.
+No costumes or props shall be permitted. - e.
+GUIDELINES FOR RECORDING DUO PERFORMANCES: Competitors may record performances using available technology, in either of the following formats: 1) with performers in separate rooms, using separate devices, so that they appear in side-by-side windows; or 2) with both performers in the same room.
+The actors may perform with or without masks, as dictated by local directed health measures.